 Data Systems & Services

 Community Data Portals - MGDS provides Community Data Portals for several NSF-supported research programs and facilities based on disciplinary and programmatic themes.
-Each portal provides custom resources and access to comprehensive data collections assembled for each program.
+Each portal provides custom resources and access to comprehensive data collections assembled for each community.
 Data Portals are available for the GeoPRISMS, MARGINS, and Ridge 2000 research initiatives, the Academic Seismic Portal ASP@LDEO and ASP@UTIG collections supporting marine seismic research, the GMRT synthesis of global bathymetry, a collection of submersible data, and a newly initiated Coastal data collection.

 Antarctic Data Resources - MGDS hosts the Antarctic and Southern Ocean Data Synthesis collection of data from research vessels of the US Antarctic Program.
-We also host the US Antarctic Program Data Coordination Center (USAP-DCC), which provides tools to help scientists find Antarctic data of interest and satisfy their obligation to share data under the NSF Division of Polar Programs (PLR) data policy.
+We also host the US Antarctic Program Data Center (USAP-DC), which provides tools to help scientists find Antarctic data of interest and satisfy their obligation to share data under the NSF Division of Polar Programs (PLR) data policy.
 MGDS is a founding member of the Antarctic & Arctic Data Consortium.